 There are non-Keurig branded reusable pods.
 Keurig discontinued its own line of reusable coffee pods in 2022, but you can still find these products for sale on sites like Amazon while supplies last.

 On a much smaller scale of drawbacks (it’s hard to trump “destroying the planet” as the No. 1 drawback), K-cups are relatively expensive compared to bagged coffee.
 You can get better-tasting coffee (whole bean is the way to go) and more of it if you’re willing to take the extra time to grind your coffee beforehand (trust us, it is worth it).

 Keurig 1.0 vs. Keurig 2.0

 As you are right to assume, Keurig 2.0 machines are the newest version of Keurig coffee makers.
 Unfortunately, when the upgrade happened, so did the size of the pods.
-(Apple users certainly know about changing port sizes).
-Keurig 2.0 machines user bigger pods than previous versions (1.0), but the good thing is, most 1.0 K-cup sizes are still compatible with newer machines, but it doesn’t go backward — Keurig 2.0 K-cups won’t fit in a 1.0 machine.
+Keurig 2.0 machines use bigger pods than previous versions, but most 1.0 K-cup sizes are still compatible with newer machines.
+But it doesn’t go backward — Keurig 2.0 K-cups won’t fit in a 1.0 machine.

 Cleaning Your Keurig Machine

 Cleaning your Keurig is pretty straightforward.
 This is a process called “descaling,” which removes built-up calcium deposits which can hinder the performance of your machine.
 Keurig sells a descaling solution, but you can just as easily use distilled white vinegar instead.
 Cleaning your machine is a simple couple of steps:

 - Pour the solution or vinegar into the water reservoir and run the machine without a pod